-Field of Vision is a filmmaker-driven visual journalism film unit that commissions filmmakers and artists with developing and ongoing stories around the globe.
+Field of Vision is a filmmaker-driven visual journalism unit that commissions filmmakers and artists with developing and ongoing stories around the globe.

 Co-Creator & Executive Producer